Y-Harika/Automation-project/README.md

 ##  Automated Test Scenarios

 -Features

--Automated functional test cases
+*Automated functional test cases

--Page Object Model for better code organization -Data-Driven testing using Excel
+*Page Object Model for better code organization

+*Data-Driven testing using Excel

--Reusable utility classes
+*Reusable utility classes

--Test execution using TestNG
+*Test execution using TestNG

--Easy maintenance and scalability
+*Easy maintenance and scalability

 ## How to Run the Project